System Administration

 Phishing Club - SSO - Azure app registration

-Complete the SSO configuration by clicking Enable SSO to activate enterprise authentication integration.
-Users will now be able to authenticate using their organizational Microsoft 365 credentials for seamless access to Phishing Club.
+Complete the SSO configuration by clicking Enable SSO to activate authentication integration.
+Users will now be able to authenticate using their organizational Microsoft 365 credentials to access Phishing Club.